- mMinor Available

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Fahsion Merchandising and Product Development program does not lead to professional licensure.
+The apparel merchandising and product development program does not lead to professional licensure.

 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.